Anitinky13/READ-ME-Generator/Develop/README.md

   npm install, npm require
   ```
   ## Usage
-  This is a professional plateform, lets be kind and respectful of one another!
+  This is a professional platform, lets be kind and respectful of one another!
  ## Contributions
-Pull requests are required.
+Pull requests are required!
   ## License
   Apache-2.0
   (https://opensource.org/licenses/Apache-2.0)